Trademark Law: Everything You Need to Know

 Yes, domain names can be protected by a trademark.
 As long as the domain name is being used in connection with a website that sells goods or services, it can be registered as a trademark.

 If you need help with trademark law, you can post your legal need UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.